ItsZeusBro/Podule/README.md

 # Podule

-A place for my Node Module and Package Management scripts and notes
+A place for my Node Module and Package Management scripts and notes (these notes will become less important overtime, and will be replaced with use case design for the scripts)

 ## Packages